Dhamma-Sobhana/gong/README.md

 *unknown.json* will be used when schedule is defined but no definition exitst for that course type.
 This is currently set to not play any gongs at all.

-### definition (optional)
+### endTime (optional)

-**endTime** (optional)

 Format: `hh:mm`

 What time on the last day the course finishes.
 If set, gong from the next course will not be scheduled before this time.

 **Example**: A 10 day course followed by a service period.
-On day 11 of a 10 day course there is morning wake up at 4:00 and 4:20 and a Service period has gong for morning group sitting at 7:20.
+On day 11, the closing day, of a 10 day course morning wakeup gongs are played at 4:00 and 4:20 and a Service period has gong for morning group sitting at 7:20.
 If the 10 day course definition has *endTime* set to 09:00 the morning group sitting from the Service Period will be ignored and the next gong will be at 14:20.

-Gongs on day 11 of a 10 day course:
+Gongs on closing day of a 10 day course:
 - 04:00
 - 04:20
 - 14:20